The best aluminium road bikes in 2025, from entry-level to race-ready

 • £5,560 / $6,599 / €6,599 as tested

-• Pros: Striking looks and customisable spec
+• Pros: Striking looks; customisable spec

-• Cons: Rigid ride, import duties raise price
+• Cons: Rigid ride; import duties raise price

 Berlin-based Standert offers a custom spec on its good-looking scandium/aluminium alloy Kreissäge frameset.
-There's fully integrated cabling adding to the clean looks and space for 30mm tyres.
+There's fully integrated cabling, adding to the clean looks and space for 30mm tyres.

 The Kreissäge's geometry is racy and the handling sharp, responsive and confidence-inspiring.
-It's clearly designed for the better surfaced German roads though and felt rather over-rigid on UK tarmac.
+It's clearly designed for the better-surfaced German roads though and felt rather over-rigid on UK tarmac.
 Import duties and delivery costs inflate the price for non-EU based riders.

 Trek Émonda ALR 5